ethull/ethull.github.io/_posts/2021-04-06-transfering-files-android-ftp.md

 ---
 layout: post
 title: Transfer files to android using ftp
-description: article on how to move files between linux and android using ftp
+description: Article on how to move files between linux and android using ftp
 categories:
     - Android
 comments: true